Testosterone: Adult

 Testosterone is necessary for normal sperm development.
 It activates genes in Sertoli cells, which promote differentiation of spermatogonia.
-It regulates acute HPA (hypothalamic–pituitary–adrenal axis) response under dominance challenge.
+It regulates acute hypothalamic–pituitary–adrenal axis (HPA axis) response under dominance challenge.
 Androgens including testosterone enhance muscle growth.
 Testosterone also regulates the population of thromboxane A2 receptors on megakaryocytes and platelets and hence platelet aggregation in humans.

 Adult testosterone effects are more clearly demonstrable in males than in females, but are likely important to both sexes.
 Some of these effects may decline as testosterone levels might decrease in the later decades of adult life.